-Management believes that stating the impact on net earnings of items such as businesses that have been spun off, restructuring and severance costs, executive compensation charges (credits), material gains and losses on sales of property, asset write-downs, special tax items, and other items is meaningful to investors because it provides insight with respect to intrinsic operating results of the Company.
+Management believes that stating the impact on net earnings of items such as businesses that have been spun off, restructuring and severance costs, material pension settlement charges, executive compensation charges (credits), material gains and losses on sales of property, special tax items, and other items is meaningful to investors because it provides insight with respect to intrinsic operating results of the Company.

-Item 7.
-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF Item 7.
+OPERATIONS